Copyright © 2010 HikingintheSmokys.com. All Rights Reserved.

 Cumberland Gap National Historic Park

-Known as the first great gateway to the west, Cumberland Gap is a prominent V-shaped indentation in the Cumberland Mountains that was used by wildlife, Native Indians and pioneers wishing to pass through the mountains.
-The Gap is situated on the Kentucky-Virginia boundary approximately one-quarter mile north of the point where Kentucky, Virginia, and Tennessee meet.
+Known as the first great gateway to the west, Cumberland Gap is a prominent V-shaped notch in the Cumberland Mountains that was used by wildlife, Native Indians, explorers, hunters and pioneers wishing to pass through the mountains.
+The Gap is situated on the Kentucky-Virginia boundary approximately one-quarter of a mile north of the point where Kentucky, Virginia, and Tennessee meet.

-In 1940 Cumberland Gap was designated as a National Historical Park, making it the largest unit of its kind at that time (Chaco Culture is now the largest National Historical Park).
+In 1940 Cumberland Gap was designated as a National Historical Park, making it the largest unit of its kind at that time (Chaco Culture is now the largest).

 Today the park stretches for 26 miles along Cumberland Mountain.
-It occupies roughly 24,000 acres along the Kentucky, Virginia, and Tennessee border, and contains roughly 85 miles of hiking trails.
-There are numerous scenic and historic features within the park.
-Ranger led programs are also offered throughout the year including tours of Gap Cave and the historic Hensley Settlement.
+It occupies roughly 24,000 acres along the Kentucky, Virginia, and Tennessee border, and contains roughly 85 miles of hiking trails, as well as numerous scenic and historic features.
+Ranger led programs are also offered throughout the year, which include tours of Gap Cave and the historic Hensley Settlement.

-From the Visitor Center, park visitors have the opportunity to drive a winding four-mile-long road up the mountain to the Pinnacle Overlook (elevation 2,440 feet) which offers spectacular views of the three surrounding states.
+From the Visitor Center park visitors will have the opportunity to drive a winding four-mile-long road up to Pinnacle Overlook (elevation 2,440 feet), which offers spectacular views of the three surrounding states.

 For most of the 20th century, U.S. Highway 25E cut a path across the Gap.
 However, after the completion of the Cumberland Gap Tunnel in 1996, the road was rerouted under the park.
-The Park Service is in the process of restoring the original appearance of the Wilderness Road as it crosses the Cumberland Gap.
-The replanting of thousands of seedlings from original forest stocks in the area is intended, over a period of decades, to recreate a forest that will allow visitors to view the crossing of the Gap as travelers would have experienced it the late 18th century.
+The National Park Service is in the process of restoring the original appearance of the Wilderness Road as it crosses the Cumberland Gap.
+Thousands of seedlings from original forest stocks in the area have been replanted with the intention, over a period of decades, to recreate a forest that will allow visitors to experience Cumberland Gap as travelers did in the late 18th century.
 This section of the Wilderness Road is now a hiking trail.

-The park offers a variety of outdoor activities such as hiking, backpacking, camping, wildlife viewing, as well as many opportunities to experience history first hand, including pioneer settlements and Civil War artifacts.
+The park offers a variety of outdoor activities such as hiking, backpacking, camping, wildlife viewing, as well as many opportunities for experiencing history first hand, including pioneer settlements and Civil War artifacts.

 Hiking in Cumberland Gap

-Towering 3,500 feet above the valley floor, White Rocks is a massive limestone outcropping that offers breathtaking views into Virginia.
-The shortest hike to White Rocks is from Civic Park on the far eastern end of the park on the Virginia side.
+Towering 3,500 feet above the valley floor is White Rocks, a massive limestone outcropping that offers breathtaking views into Virginia.
+The shortest hike to White Rocks is from Civic Park in Virginia, on the far eastern end of the national park.

-Sand Cave is a 75-foot high sandstone overhang that is decorated by at least seven different colors of sand.
+Sand Cave is a 75-foot high sandstone overhang that's decorated by at least seven different colors of sand.
 In rainy seasons, a small waterfall cascades over the edge.

 Cutting across the length of the park is the Ridge Trail.
 This is a moderate trail with many ups and downs that runs along the Virginia/Kentucky border.
 The trail connects to all the major park trails, to four primitive backcountry campgrounds, and provides access to the Hensley Settlement, Skylight Cave, Sand Cave, and White Rocks.

-The table below shows the 11 trailheads offering access to trails in the park, and the mileage to the various destinations within the park.
+The table below shows the 11 trailheads that offer access to hiking trails in the park, and the mileage to the various destinations within the park.

-Please note that the former Chadwell Gap Trailhead off of Rt.
-688 near Caylor, VA has been closed as a result of the trailhead being located on private land.
+Please note that the Chadwell Gap Trailhead off Rt.
+688 near Caylor, VA was reopened in the spring of 2009 after being closed for eight years.

 Pinnacle: